 On 21 February 2015, a special banquet was given to celebrate Demura’s 50th anniversary of teaching in the United States.
 600 people attended the event.
 Guests included Tsutomo Ohshima, Tak Kubota, and several Hollywood stars.
 Rather than being the centre of attention, Demura in characteristic fashion honoured his students.
 He inducted his most loyal students into the Genbu-kai Hall of Fame.
 At the end of the night, he expressed his gratitude to the audience.

-Now in his 80s, Demura is still involved in the art he loves.
-He continues to teach and give demonstrations.
-He is one of the true pioneers of American Karate.
+Demura is one of the true pioneers of American Karate.
 He is one of the most revered and respected masters in the Karate world.
-He has helped make Karate a popular and accessible pastime enjoyed by many.
+He helped make Karate a popular and accessible pastime enjoyed by many.